vitalbiodiversity/vitalbiodiversity.github.io/repository.md

 # repository

-This page is a curated collection of references, example projects, datasets, and frameworks.
+This page will showcase a curated collection of vital biodiversity example projects and useful datasets.
-You can update it over time with new inspiration and your own design work.